Sarthakkashyapp/SocialSync/README.md

 # SocialSync

-A real-time messaging application with authentication, authorization, and global state management.
+A real-time chatting application with authentication, authorization, and global state management.

 ## Tech Stack